MathieuTurcotte/node-wait/README.md

 - emitters: an array of `EventEmitter`
 - callback: continuation callback
-- event: the event name
+- event: the event name, defaults to 'done'
-- timeout: the timeout delay
+- timeout: the timeout delay, defaults to -1

 `event` defaults to `done` and `timeout` defaults to undefined.